owntracks/booklet/docs/guide/quicksetup.md

   - we've had very good experience with the likes of DigitalOcean; at the time of this writing they have a 512MB Debian 12 VPS which serves us very well.
 But there are many others: Linode, Server4you, Hetzner, Netcup, ... look around and compare
   - we've tested this setup on Ubuntu 22.04 (_jammy_) and on Debian/Raspbian 12 (_bookworm_); anything older or different might well cause issues, but we'll gladly help if we can
 - a DNS domain, something like `owntracks.example`, which will be associated with your VPS.
 Some VPS providers offer one in a package with the VPS.
 Be that as it may, the technical jargon is you let that DNS domain and associate the IPv4 and/or IPv6 address of your VPS with `owntracks.example`.
+- if your Linux machine is at home, say, you'll need to open a few TCP ports in your router:
+      - port `80` for Let's Encrypt enrollment and renewals only
+      - port `443 `(optional) if you wish to permit authenticated access to your OwnTracks Web interface from "outside"
+      - port `8883` the MQTT port

 Before continuing, make sure you can login to your VPS, either as `root` or as an unprivileged user, but you will need to escalate privileges using `sudo`.